 Introduction

 A deb package (.deb file) is a software package in a specific format designed for Debian-based distributions recognized by the .deb extension.
-Deb packages allow installing local software on an Ubuntu system.
+Deb packages allow installation on an Ubuntu system without an internet connection.

 This article shows several ways to install and remove deb packages on Ubuntu.